rameshmane7218/Get-Cookies-From-Url/Readme.md

 ### Step 5: Cookies

-    cookies will be stored in cookies.json file
+-   Cookies will be stored in cookies.json file.
-    Note: if file is not available, code will automatically create new one
+-   Note: If file is not available, It will be created automatically.

 ### Step 6: To stop code execution